jmcphers/bookmarkr/README.md

 3. Click the *Shortcut* column in the "Add Bookmark" row
 4. Press your desired shortcut key (note that you can use a key sequence, too!)

+### Known issues

+- Bookmark line numbers can be incorrect after adding a new bookmark; adding a bookmark requires us to re-play all of the previous bookmarks, but the lines to which they refer may have moved
+- Bookmarks are user scoped (should probably be project scoped?)
+- Currently no way to delete a bookmark